peterjc/thapbi-pict/docs/examples/pest_insects/presence_absence.rst

 *Acyrthosiphon pisum*.
 Rather than reporting multiple conflicting species, the author's pipeline likely assigned a lower rank?

+We can look at this visually by reproducing Figure 3 from the original paper.
+The authors provided their R based analysis, from which I have exported the numbers used to draw the figure (see ``figure3original.R``) giving a simple tab-separated file (``figure3original.tsv``).
+Likewise the Python script ``figure3reproduction.py`` will produce an equivalent table using the output from THABPI PICT (``figure3reproduction.tsv``).
+Finally, Python script ``recreate_figure3.py`` uses MatPlotLib to reproduce an annotated recreation of the original.

+In the original paper the false positives and false negatives were marked with pluses and minus in colour coded circles, and these were added by hand.
+Here this annotation is automated, but is less aesthetically pleasing.
+The false negatives get a cross, false positives are shown with an exclamation mark, and furthermore low abundance (under 5%) true positives get a tick.
+Again, these are all species coloured.

 Overall this seems to show very good agreement with the published analysis.